-One important exception to this pattern was observed near 300 m depth in the Neck Zone, where the cable is occasionally suspended between rocks for short distances.
-At these locations, the density of longnose skates (Raja rhina) was anomalously high (Figure 6c).
-The density or R. rhina was 42 per 100 m2 over the cable, but only 0.3 per 100 m2 at nearby control areas (p<0.027), representing an increase by a factor of 126.
+One important exception to this pattern was observed near 300 m depth in the Neck Zone, where the cable is occasionally 1- 4 inches (0.02 – 0.10 m) above the seafloor between rocks for short distances.
+In this 350 m long segment, the density of longnose skates (Raja rhina) was anomalously high (Figure 6c The density of R. rhina was 42 per 100 m2 over the cable, but only 0.3 per 100 m2 at nearby control areas (p<0.027), representing an increase by a factor of 126.
+The highest number were concentrated along a 75 - 100 m section, with the skates resting on the seafloor within 5 - 10 m of the cable.
+We also noted somewhat higher than normal numbers of the elasmobranchs Parmaturus xaniurus (catsharks) and Hydrolagus colilei (spotted rat fish) in this section of the cable route.
+Jim: This last result did not show up in the skate transects.
 A number of marine fishes, especially elasmobranchs are known to sense electromagnetic fields using electroreceptors as a method of prey detection (Bullock 1982).
 The suspended MARS cable very likely produced a weak electromagnetic field as local ocean currents flow through the Earth’s magnetic field and around the cable (Sanford, 1971).
 This is possible even though the cable was not energized during the 2008 video survey.
-This electric field is apparently detectable by R. rhina, which aggregated near the cable.
+We noted that while the cable is also taut and 2-10 cm off the seafloor in other areas with topographic highs and lows, no other skate aggregations were seen.
+The combination of topography (small scarps and sediment depressions unique to this area), natural distribution of the animals, and a mild electrical field may have contributed to the aggregation.
+(Jim – I do not have counts of how many skates were on the route before the cable, or even during these later surveys (this can be gotten, but would take me a maybe a day or so of work to calculate.
+Station N1-1 is only 320 m away and we have quant data for it.
+There were no skates before and six (non-aggregated) skates after the cable.
+The only other place we have quant data is for NC-2 >650 m away), three skates before and two skates after).This electric field is apparently detectable by R. rhina, which aggregated near the cable.
 Electric fields from seabed cables including telecommunications cables and power distribution cables (e.g. coastal windfarms) are expected to have ecological effects due to their effects on the behavior of various species capable of electroreception (Gill 2005).
 It is likely that the response of longnose skates and perhaps other species may respond to the MARS cable after it is energized and operational.